jkanvision/Note-Taker/README.md

   &nbsp;
   &nbsp;
   ## Installation:
+  1. Clone this repository to a local file.
+  2. This application runs on node.js.
+If you don't have it installed, download [Node.js](https://nodejs.org/en/) (version 16.18.0 LTE).
-  To install necessary dependencies, run the following command:
+  3. To install necessary dependencies, run the following command:

   >            npm i